Are you looking for a great combination air & magnetic rowing machine?

 While you do get the high-end resistance benefit with air and the low-end resistance benefit of magnetic, you won’t get the true resistance feeling of rowing on water.

-Rowing on water is most similar to rowing on an air-only rower because it is “variable” resistance.
-The faster you row the boat on water, the more resistance you will feel.
+Rowing on the water is most similar to rowing on an air-only rower because it is “variable” resistance.
+The faster you row the boat on the water, the more resistance you will feel.
 With the addition of magnetic resistance, this feeling will be slightly off.

 On the flip side, some people want a virtually silent rowing machine, which is why they choose magnetic-only rowers.
 With the addition of air resistance, the rowing machine will not be virtually silent and will make some noise.